GSP

 }

 Once registered, all processes in a GUI space can access the data by this format.
 The registration must take place also if a Prima-driven program needs to read data in a format, defined by an another program.
-In either case, the duplicate registration is a valid event.
+In either case, the duplicate registration is a valid case.
 When no longer needed, a format can be de-registered.
 It is not a mandatory action, however - the toolkit cleans up before exit.
-Moreover, the system maintains a reference counter on the custom-registered formats; de-registering does not mean deletion, thus.
-If two processes use a custom format, and one exits and re-starts, it still can access the data in the same format, registered by its previous incarnation.
+Moreover, the system maintains a reference counter on the custom-registered formats; de-registering thus does not mean deletion.
+If two processes use a custom format, and one exits and re-starts, the other still can access the data in the same format, registered by its previous incarnation.

-In real life, application often interchange text in both ascii and utf8, leaving the choice to reader programs.
-While it is possible to access both at the same time, by "fetch"'ing content of "Text" and "UTF8" clipboard slots, widgets implement their own pasting scheme.
-To avoid hacking widget code, usage of "text" property is advised instead of indicating 'Text' and 'UTF8' constants.
-This method is used in standard widgets, and is implemented so the programmer can reprogram its default action by overloading "PasteText" notification of "Prima::Application" ( see "PasteText" in Prima::Application ).
+Applications can interchange text in both ascii and utf8, leaving the selection choice to reader programs.
+While it is possible to access both at the same time, by "fetch"'ing content of "Text" and "UTF8" clipboard slots, the widget proposes its own pasting scheme, where the mechanics are hidden under the "text" property call.
+The property is advised to be used instead of individual 'Text' and 'UTF8' formats.
+This method is used in all the standard widgets, and is implemented so the programmer can reprogram its default action by overloading "PasteText" notification of "Prima::Application" ( see "PasteText" in Prima::Application ).

 The symmetric action is "CopyText", that allows for a custom text conversion code to be installed.